History of The Simpsons: Cancellation threat

 On October 4, 2011, 20th Century Fox Television released a statement saying: "23 seasons in, The Simpsons is as creatively vibrant as ever and beloved by millions around the world.
 We believe this brilliant series can and should continue, but we cannot produce future seasons under its current financial model.
 We are hopeful that we can reach an agreement with the voice cast that allows The Simpsons to go on entertaining audiences with original episodes for many years to come."
 One of the problems was that The Simpsons was possibly worth more cancelled than on the air.
-A 17-year-old syndication deal with local TV stations prohibits Fox from selling the show to cable networks.
+A 17-year-old syndication deal with local television stations prohibits Fox from selling the show to cable networks.
 As long as The Simpsons still produces new episodes, Fox cannot break this deal.
-In the meantime, cable networks have grown to become just as big a market as the local TV stations.
-Another consideration was that Fox's parent company News Corp was having meetings discussing the possibility of a cable channel that would only air The Simpsons episodes.
+In the meantime, cable networks have grown to become just as big a market as the local television stations.
+Another consideration was that Fox's parent company News Corporation was having meetings discussing the possibility of a cable channel that would only air The Simpsons episodes.
 Analysts consider a cancellation and subsequent second-run deal that includes cable networks to be worth $750 million.
 On this issue, Jean commented in an interview with TV Guide that "It's a big company, and there are definitely people whose interests would have been better served by ending it.
 Those interests were superseded because we're still valuable to the network in terms of our ratings."